As the month of May draws to a close, we’re one step closer to opening our brand-new student accommodation in Derby, The Croft.

 Finding the right student volunteering role

 In its 18th year, Student Volunteering Week returns for 2019 and runs from 11th – 17th February.
-If you’ve thought about volunteering in the past but not yet done anything about it, SVW is the perfect time to find out more about the volunteering opportunities available in your community, local events taking place and how to get involved.
+Thought about volunteering in the past?
+Not done anything about it?
+Well, SVW is the perfect time to get involved.
+Find out about the volunteering opportunities in your community, local events taking place and how to get involved.

 Getting involved in volunteering not only contributes positively to a good cause and helps those who need it most, but it’s a great chance for you to develop your skills and employability.
 Volunteering can also improve your own well-being as you’ll no doubt feel great knowing you’ve done something good for others.

 From charity fundraising or stewarding at a local event, to running a university society or mentoring new students, volunteering comes in all shapes and sizes, and you’re sure to find a role that’s right for you.
 So, how do you find the right volunteering role?
 Below are three steps to help you on your way: